v1ctoriaD/Tin_Skins-SOEN341_Project_F25/README.md

 # SOEN-341-Project
-Tin Skins' version of the SOEN 341 Project
+Tin Skins' version of the SOEN 341 Project.

-We are developping a Campus Events & Ticketing Web application meant for students to involve and participate in campus activies and the student life.
+We are developping a Campus Events & Ticketing Web application meant for students to be involved and participate in campus activies and the student life.

 We plan on coding using JavaScript as the main language and React as the Framework.

 # Objectives/Core Features
-Technologies to be used : React or Node.js, JavaScript, CSS, HTML, Database TBD
+Technologies to be used: React or Node.js, JavaScript, CSS, HTML, Database TBD

 We identify three primary users: Students, Organizers, and Administrators.
 1. Student Event Experience